ppone/docs/payments/offline-payments.md

-# Offline Payments
+# Cash Application

-Invoiced lets you give instructions to your clients for the offline payments methods you accept.
-Customers can then notify you when the check is in the mail.
+Invoiced lets you display instructions to your clients on your invoices for offline payment methods you accept, like check and wire transfer.
+Customers can even notify you through the customer portal when the check is in the mail.
+When a payment is received outside of Invoiced, we give you tools to apply those incoming payments to outstanding invoices.

 ## Setup